sonofthort/lambda/README.md

 var mul = λ('a * b')
 var div = λ('a / b')
 ~~~
-This eliminated the arbitrary variable names.
-After all, if we had used x and y, or left and right all along, few would have complained.
-There's some overhead in creating these functions, but once one, are just as performant.
+We've eliminated the argument naming duplication.
+After all, few would have complained if x and y or left and right were used instead of a and b.

-What is we have more complex patterns like the following?
+But what about more complex patterns like the following?
 ~~~JavaScript
 var iv = function(array, func) {
 	var length = array.length